RobinKumar5986/wwwhisper/README.md

 ![Login prompt](https://raw.github.com/wrr/wwwhisper/master/doc/screens/login_required.png)

-'Request login token' button sends a link with an email verification token to the provided email address.
+The 'Request login token' button sends a link with an email verification token to the provided email address.
 The link is valid for 30 minutes and for a single successful login.